 The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

 More and more, doing work in the spirit of service has become a common goal in those companies striving for total quality.
 These companies have also experienced the rewards.
 Unsurprisingly, customers want to keep doing business with companies who serve them well.
 One study of the financial performance of those companies who won the National Quality Award in the United States demonstrated that their stock price, or shareholder value, increased thirty percent more than the norm for Standard & Poor’s Five Hundred.
-Serving customers well means good business.

-But, many who work in large organizations do not directly interact with the final customer of their product.
+But many who work in large organizations do not directly interact with the final customer of their product.
 They may be engineers working to design a part of an automobile that will then be produced by one manufacturer, sent to an auto assembly plant that will final-assemble the car, which will then be distributed to a dealer.
 That part travels a long way from the engineer to the final customer.
 How do we then create a system that encourages the spirit of service to customers, even for employees with no “customer-facing” responsibilities?

 By understanding the process chain — from the designer and the engineer, to each successive stage of work in the process, to the final customer — we can build in customer interaction.
-This works best by mapping the entire process from beginning to end and defining a series of teams, each with responsibility for a stage of the process, and delivering their work to the team at the next stage.
+This works best by mapping the entire process from beginning to end and defining a series of teams, each with responsibility for a stage of the process and delivering their work to the team at the next stage.
 Each successive team must then develop a close relationship with the team members who receive their work.
-Whoever receives or makes use of your work then become your customers, the ones you serve.
+Whoever receives or makes use of your work then become your customer, the one you serve.
 At the same time, you can begin to understand your effect on the whole chain and the final customer.

 That shared joy comes from knowing that your purpose centers on creating joy in others and working together in teams.
 The entire organization, designed and managed in a way that creates joy at each stage of the process, can then better understand and continuously reflect on how to best serve its customers.